mr-nart/Kingmaker/Quests/Meetings Galore.md

 Terms:
 - Send a Diplomatic Envoy to Mivon and Establish Trade Relations as soon as possible, preferably within 1 year. (negotiable, but only in terms of the timeframe)
 - Accept no offers from the Swordlords or any of Brevoy's houses.
-(Jamandi's and Church's offers are ok) (non-negotiable)
+(Jamandi's and the church's offers are ok) (non-negotiable)
 - Make no deals with Pitax. (negotiable)
 - Swear fealty to no one. (non-negotiable)
 - Officially adopt the Six River Freedoms as Law. (non-negotiable)